 The Zoe is one of our favorite travel strollers because it’s super light, simple to fold, and easy to maneuver and push around with one hand – and it does this all without skimping on any of the features parents really need.

-Bonus: if you’re into camo print, you can snag one of these puppies for just $150 on Amazon!
+Bonus: if you’re not picky about which color you get, you can snag one of these puppies for just $150 on Amazon!

 Overall, if you’re looking for a super lightweight stroller for daily use and/or travel that offers fabulous sun protection, and comes loaded with extras, the Zoe XL1 V2 will not disappoint.